 d.
 The demonstration shall provide an effective evaluation of the residual risk exposure remaining after risk mitigation techniques, such as derivative programs and reinsurance.

-2. The company may use one of the following or another method acceptable to the insurance commissioner to demonstrate compliance with Section 6.A.3.a:
+2. The company may use one of the following or another method acceptable to the insurance commissioner to demonstrate compliance with Section 7.D.1 above:

 a.
-Demonstrate that the greater of [the quantity A and the quantity B] is greater than the stochastic reserve calculated on a stand-alone basis, where:
+Demonstrate that the statutory reserve calculated in accordance with VM-A and VM-C is greater than the SR calculated on a stand-alone basis.

-A = the deterministic reserve, and

-B = the NPR less any associated due and deferred premium asset.

-ii.
-Demonstrate that the greater of [the quantity A and the quantity B] is greater than the scenario reserve that results from each of a sufficient number of adverse deterministic scenarios, where:
+b.
+Demonstrate that the statutory reserve calculated in accordance with VM-A and VM-C is greater than the scenario reserve that results from each of a sufficient number of adverse deterministic scenarios.

-A = the deterministic reserve, and

-B = the NPR less any associated due and deferred premium asset.

 c.
-Demonstrate that the greater of [the quantity A and the quantity B] is greater than the stochastic reserve calculated on a stand-alone basis, but using a representative sample of policies in the stochastic reserve calculations, where:
+Demonstrate that the statutory reserve calculated in accordance with VM-A and VM-C is greater than the SR calculated on a stand-alone basis, but using a representative sample of contracts in the SR calculations.

-A = the deterministic reserve, and

-B = the NPR less any associated due and deferred premium asset.

 d.
-Demonstrate that any risk characteristics that would otherwise cause the stochastic reserve calculated on a stand-alone basis to exceed greater of the deterministic reserve and the NPR, less any associated due and deferred premium asset, are not present or have been substantially eliminated through actions such as hedging, investment strategy, reinsurance or passing the risk on to the policyholder by contract provision.
+Demonstrate that any risk characteristics that would otherwise cause the SR calculated on a stand-alone basis to exceed the statutory reserve calculated in accordance with VM-A and VM-C, are not present or have been substantially eliminated through actions such as hedging, investment strategy, reinsurance or passing the risk on to the policyholder by contract provision.

+Deterministic Certification Option

+1. The company has the option to determine the SR for a group of contracts using a single deterministic economic scenario, subject to the following conditions.

+The company certifies that economic conditions do not materially influence anticipated contract holder behavior for the group of contracts and certificates.
+Examples of contract holder options that are materially influenced by economic conditions include surrender benefits, recurring premium payments, and guaranteed living benefits.

+The company certifies that the group of contracts and certificates is not supported by a reinvestment strategy that contains future hedge purchases.

+The company must perform and disclose results from the stochastic exclusion ratio test following the requirements in Section 7.C, and the company must pass the SERT when considering only the 16 economic scenarios paired with the 100% mortality scenario.

+The company must disclose a description of contracts and associated features in the certification.

+The SR for the group of contracts under the Deterministic Certification Option is determined as follows:

+Cash flows are projected in compliance with the applicable requirements in Section 4, Section 5, Section 10, and Section 11 of VM-22 over a single economic scenario (scenario 12 found in Appendix 1 of VM-20).

+The SR equals the scenario reserve following the requirements for Section 4.

 Section 8: To Be Determined (Scenario Generation for VM-21)